Heckler & Koch SR9: History

-The 1989 Import Ban, enacted by President Bush, bans from importation all semi-automatic rifles with a folding or telescoping stock, separate pistol grip, bipod, ability to accept a bayonet, grenade launcher, night sights, or flash suppressor.
+The 1989 Import Ban, enacted by US President George H. W. Bush, bans from importation all semi-automatic rifles with a folding or telescoping stock, separate pistol grip, bipod, ability to accept a bayonet, grenade launcher, night sights, or flash suppressor.
 The HK91, HK93 and HK94 models were all on the import ban list.
 At the time of the ban, about 130 or so HK91s had already been delivered to the U.S. but had not yet cleared customs.
 H&K complied with the ban by renaming those HK91s as HK911 (basically stamping another "1" after the name) and adding a Bell-Carlson thumbhole stock.
 H&K was also required to put a spot weld over the end cap detent because the ATF considered the hole to be a bayonet lug.
 This prevented addition of the bayonet.
 The HK911 did have the standard HK91 threaded barrel but this was covered by a pinned thread hider/cover.

 The HK911 eventually turned into the SR9 in 1990 which had the new 20-inch polygonal barrel.
 The first SR9s imported had wood grain stocks.
-The SR9 was also referred to as the "Orion."
+The SR9 was also referred to as the "Orion".
 Soon, H&K switched to black stocks.
 Right after the black stock guns were brought in, H&K also included a standard 91 stock set along with the SR9 thumbhole mounted stock set.

-Then the “T” and “TC” models got in, even though they had pistol grips.
+Then the "T" and "TC" models got in, even though they had pistol grips.
 They got exempted as they were then thought of as target rifles of the currently allowed SR9 series.
-President Bill Clinton pulled the plug on the importation of all HK SR9s on April 6, 1998 because they could accept a standard capacity magazine.
+President Bill Clinton halted the importation of all HK SR9s on April 6, 1998 because they could accept a standard capacity magazine.

-There were a total of 125 TC's.
-Initially 25 were made in response to requests for an SR9T with the PSG1 buttstock.
+There were a total of 125 TCs.
+Initially, 25 were made in response to requests for an SR9T with the PSG1 buttstock.
 H&K did not have these in their catalog.
 The next year, HK added the SR9TC to their catalog and imported 100 guns.
-They were marked "TC" in Virginia as were the SR9T's.
-In 1989 the BATF had not determined what was considered acceptable as to what grips were fitted to the rifles by H&K USA the new rules were not set to be "in-force" until November 1990.
+They were marked "TC" in Virginia as were the SR9Ts.
+In 1989, the Bureau of Alcohol, Tobacco and Firearms had not determined what was considered acceptable as to what grips were fitted to the rifles by H&K USA, and the new rules were not set to be "in force" until November 1990.
 For years, it was acceptable to reconfigure standard SR9 rifles to a T or TC configuration.
-T and TC rifles were probably not imported in that configuration and that is why the receivers are hand stamped and not finished.
+T and TC rifles were probably not imported in that configuration and that is why the receivers are hand-stamped and not finished.
 The stamping was done at H&K USA.